 Include a photocopy of your current legal marital status document.
 Examples of acceptable documents include your current marriage certificate, divorce, annulment decree, or death certificate of former spouse.

 The list of supporting items above is for the typical case.
-Based on your answers in the application, some additional documents may be required.
+Based on your answers in the application, USCIS may require you to submit some additional documents.
 Military applicants will need to submit additional items.
 Your CitizenPath filing instructions will provide a detailed list of supporting documents and how to organize your package.

 You won’t need to send things like tax returns and passports.
 However, there are several items that every applicant should take to the naturalization interview.
 Based on your case, CitizenPath filing instructions include a list of items to take to your naturalization interview.